OfficeDev/TrainingContent/O3651-4 Moving Full Trust Code to the cloud using repeatable patterns and best practices/Lab.md

 1. You must have an Office 365 tenant and a Windows Azure account to complete this lab.
 If you do not have these, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain them.

-## Exercise 1: Create a App Security Principle and Configure Its Permissions
+## Exercise 1: Create an App Security Principle and Configure Its Permissions
-In this exercise you will create an app security principle in your Office 365 tenancy and configure it with the permissions that are required by the app timer job you will create in the next exercise.
+In this exercise you will create an app security principle in your Office 365 tenancy and configure it with the permissions that are required by the Console app that you will create in the next exercise.

 1. Launch the browser.
 2. Navigate to your Office 365 tenancy and log in with your credentials.
-3. Type directly into the address bar of the browser to add an relative URL of **/_layouts/15/appregnew.aspx** to the end of the root URL of your developer site navigate to navigate to the SharePoint application page which allows you to create new app security principles.
+3. Navigate to the application page in a SharePoint site which allows you to create new app security principles by typing directly into the address bar of the browser to add a relative URL of **/_layouts/15/appregnew.aspx** to the end of the root URL of your developer site.
+Fill out this page with the following information.
 	1. For **App Type** select **An app running on a web server**.
 	2. Client the **Generate** button to create a new **Client Id**
 	3. Client the **Generate** button to create a new **Client Secret**
 	3. Enter an **App Title** of **SimpleTimerJob**
 	4. Enter an **App Domain** of **localhost** which will effectively allow request to come from any URL during your testing.
+Note that the special domain of **localhost** should only be used in non-production environments in which you are testing and developing.
 	5. Finally, click the **Create** button to create the new app security principle.<br/>
 	![](Images/Fig4.png)
 4. After creating the new app security principle, you will see a confirmation page like the one shown in the following screenshot which lists both the **Client Id** and the **Client Secret**.
-Copy and paste the the **Client Id** and the **Client Secret** into a new text document using a utility such as Notepad so you can copy and paste them into your code in the following exercise.<br/>
+Copy and paste the the **Client Id** and the **Client Secret** into a new text document using a utility such as Notepad so you can copy-and-paste these values in later steps.<br/>
   ![](Images/Fig5.png)

-5. Type directly into the address bar of the browser to add an relative URL of **/_layouts/15/appinv.aspx** to the end of the root URL of your developer site navigate to navigate to the SharePoint application page which allows you to configure an existing app security principles.
+5. Navigate to the application page in a SharePoint site which allows you to configure an existing app security principles by typing directly into the address bar of the browser to add an relative URL of **/_layouts/15/appinv.aspx** to the end of the root URL of your developer site.
 6. Copy and paste the **Client Id** of the app security principle you just created into the **App Id** textbox and click **Lookup**.
 When you do this, the page will retrieve other information about the app such as the **App Title** and the **App Domain**.<br/>
   ![](Images/Fig6.png)

 7. Enter the following XML snippet into the **Permission Request XML** textbox.
 If you would rather, you can copy-and-paste this XML from a text file named **PermissionRequestXML.txt** in the **Starter Files** folder for this lab.<br/>

 		<AppPermissionRequests AllowAppOnlyPolicy="true">